 Your First Gala

 After a few galas, nerves will be much less for both competitor and supporter but the first ones can be daunting for most swimmers, whatever their age.
-This reif guide will give you some information on what to expect and what preparations you should make.
+This brief guide will give you some information on what to enter when you first start swimming. and how events work so you can be prepared on the day.

-If you are selected for a gala, your name will be found on the team sheet on the Club noticeboard and will be distributed via e-mail on the club mailing list.
+If you are selected for a team even, your name will be found on the team sheet distributed via e-mail on the club mailing list.
+You will need to confirm to the coach that you can attend.

-Many galas take place on a Saturday evening.
-Warm up might start at 5.30pm and last for 45 minutes, with the event starting at 6.15pm.
+Many Team galas take place on a Saturday evening or Sunday afternoon.
+Warm for an evening event might start at 5.30pm and last for 45 minutes, with the event starting at 6.15pm.
 The Cambridge Coach who is at the gala will let all swimmers know what events they are competing in when they arrive at the pool.
 The gala might end about 9.00pm.

-Coach transport may be provided by the Club to an away gala.
-If parents or supporters are Part Members of the Club they can travel on the coach without charge, space permitting.
+Coach transport may be provided by the Club to a team gala.
+If space is available parents or supporters can travel on the coach.
+There is a small charge for all members.

 At all day events, such as the County Championships, which might have a morning, afternoon and evening session, sophisticated meal planning is definitely required!
 It is suggested that you do not rely on the catering facilities at any pool.
 These can be very busy and may not have the selection that you would hope for.
 You may only have a short time window to take a meal and then allow for digestion before the next warm ups.
 If in any doubt take more than you need.